Why Mt Bachelor?

 Located on the eastern flanks of the Cascade Mountains in central Oregon, Mt Bachelor's 9,000 ft volcanic cone stands proud above the surrounding wilderness - a beautiful sight.

 The skiing is big (the sixth largest in the US we've heard, but certainly the largest in the Cascade Range) and unusual in that you can ski in all directions from the summit.
-The top section is wide open go-anywhere terrain.
+The top section is wide open go-anywhere terrain with a great mix of bowls, chutes and gullies.
 Then about a third of the way down the trees start.
 Sparse to begin with (great for easy tree-skiing) they get thicker as you go down..and at the bottom the runs wind through the forest.
 There is a good, but not steep, pitch most of the way down, flattening off towards the bottom.

 Intermediates are very well catered for.
-There are a few steep chutes for experts, but the main attractions for good skiers are the plentiful off-piste terrain, regular powder days and the tree-skiing.
+There are quite a few steeps for experts, but the main attractions for good skiers and boarders are the plentiful off-piste terrain, regular powder days and the tree-skiing which is truly superb.

 There are the usual base area facilities, but as the mountain is within the Deschutes National Forest, there is no accommodation at the ski area.
 You stay in the funky town of Bend, or at Sunriver Resort a little further south, both are approximately 20 minutes drive from the hill.

 Sunriver is a resort community with a rural setting about 10 or 15 minutes drive south of Bend.
 It has a golf course (opens in spring), spa complex, pools, restaurant and a few shops.
-It's a good place to stay if you are looking for a relaxing chilled-out option.
+It's a good place to stay if you are travelling with family or looking for a relaxing chilled-out option.

 The Oregon Trail